United States v. Khalid Sheikh Mohammed: The trial in a military commission

-He explained that he believes only in the Sharia law and railed against U.S. President George W. Bush for waging a "crusade war".
-When the judge warned Mohammed that he will face execution if convicted of organizing the attacks on America, Mohammed said he welcomes the death penalty.
-"Yes, this is what I wish, to be a martyr for a long time", Mohammed declared.
-"I will, God willing, have this, by you."
+Mohammed stated that he believes only in Sharia law and railed against U.S. President George W. Bush for waging a "crusade war".
+When the judge warned Mohammed that he will face execution if convicted of organizing the attacks, Mohammed said he welcomes the death penalty, stating that "Yes, this is what I wish, to be a martyr for a long time.
+I will, God willing, have this, by you."

 A sound feed to journalists from the courtroom was turned off twice.

 The sound was also turned off when another defendant discussed early days of his imprisonment.
-Judge Ralph Kohlmann said that in both cases sound was turned off because classified information was discussed.
+Judge Ralph Kohlmann said that in both cases the sound was turned off because classified information was discussed.